Trump Reverses Climate Policies on First Day in Office

 President Donald Trump issued a flurry of executive orders on Monday reversing the Biden administration’s policies on climate change and scientific integrity and directing federal agencies to fast-track energy permitting.

 The group produced estimates of the social cost of greenhouse gases, including human health effects, property damage, and disruption of energy systems, for use in cost-benefit policy analyses.
-It also proposed a national strategy for an integrated system of measuring and monitoring greenhouse gases in 2023.
+Trump’s order also cancels a number of climate change-related strategies and documents, including the National Strategy to Advance an Integrated U.S. Greenhouse Gas Measurement, Monitoring, and Information System.

 Trump’s order directs agencies to consider eliminating social cost of carbon calculations from all federal permitting and regulatory decisions.
 “The calculation of the ‘social cost of carbon’ is marked by logical deficiencies, a poor basis in empirical science, politicization, and the absence of a foundation in legislation,” the order reads.
 “Its abuse arbitrarily slows regulatory decisions and, by rendering the United States economy internationally uncompetitive, encourages a greater human impact on the environment by affording less efficient foreign energy producers a greater share of the global energy and natural resource market.”